 - Fear, humiliation, or anxiety

 - Loss of enjoyment of life

-Pain and suffering can be difficult to demonstrate and calculate, so you will want to hire the help of a motorcycle accident lawyer if you have these damages.
+Non-economic damages can be challenging to demonstrate and calculate, so you will want to hire the help of a motorcycle accident lawyer if you have these damages.
 They will know how to account for them in your injury claim and ensure any settlement you accept covers them.

 Wrongful Death Damages

 Sadly, serious motorcycle accidents often result in death.
 If someone dies from a motorcycle accident, certain family members can bring a wrongful death claim.
-The death of a loved one can be a huge emotional and financial burden on those who are left behind, so a wrongful death case is meant to help.
+The death of a loved one can be a huge emotional and financial burden on those they left behind, so collecting compensation for wrongful death damages can help prevent financial strain.

 Wrongful death damages you may be able to claim on behalf of the deceased include:

 - Medical expenses from the deceased’s last injuries